SerCharles/CN-RMA/README.md

 ./post_process/visualize_results.py --dataset {arkit/scannet} --data_path {your_arkit_or_scannet_source_path} --save_path {your_work_dir}/results
 ```

-if the nms fails, you can discover many close bboxes on the visualized results, then you can run the nms again.
+if the nms fails, you can discover many bounding boxes very close to each other on the visualized results, then you can run the nms again.